bOmBeLq/sentry-symfony-cron-monitor/readme.md

 0 0 * * *   user    /app/bin/console app:statistics:update --cron-monitor-slug=statistics_update_midnight --cron-monitor-schedule "0 0 * * *" --cron-monitor-max-time=5 --cron-monitor-check-margin=2
 ```

+#### Crontab helper command
+The `bml:sentry-symfony-cron-monitor:add-schedule-argument-to-crontab` command will take crontab file path and will add the
+`--cron-monitor-schedule=THE_SCHEDULE` to lines containing `--cron-monitor-slug`.
+This way the crontab file can be more DRY because you don't need to keep the --cron-monitor-schedule=THE_SCHEDULE.
+Instead it's auto added during deploy/build.
+Just use this command in your ci/cd.

 ## Development

 ## Setup